War reserve stock: United States

-War Reserves Stock Allies-Israel
+War Reserves Stock Allies – Israel

 War Reserves Stock Allies-Israel also known as War Reserve Stockpile Ammunition-Israel or simply WRSA-I was established in the 1990s and is maintained by the United States European Command.
 It is one of the United States' biggest War Reserves, located within Israel.
 Initially the WRSA-I stock had $100 million worth of reserves; however, prior to the 2014 Gaza War the WRSA-I had nearly $1 billion worth of reserves, with an authorization to increase this to $1.2 billion.
 In 2014 with the passing of the 2014 United States—Israel Strategic Partnership Act, the US agreed to increase the stock to $1.8 billion.

 The stock includes ammunition, smart bombs, missiles, military vehicles and a military hospital with 500 beds.
 These supplies are situated in six different locations throughout the country.

 When needed, Israel can request to access the WRSA-I stock, but the request would need to be approved by the US Congress.
-During the 2014 Gaza War, the US authorized Israel to access 120mm mortar rounds and 40mm grenade launcher ammunition.
+During the 2014 Gaza War, the US authorized Israel to access 120 mm mortar rounds and 40 mm grenade launcher ammunition.
 These munitions were part of a set of older items in the stock, and were due to be replaced soon.

 With the agreement of the Israeli government, the United States transferred large numbers of 155 mm artillery rounds from WRSA-I stocks to Ukraine following the Russian invasion of the country in 2022.
 The United States committed to replenish the stocks held in Israel, and to dispatch ammunition to Israel urgently if needed.